Ahna Skop: Education

-Skop grew up in Connecticut and Northern Kentucky.
-She received a Bachelor of Science in biology from Syracuse University and went on to complete her Ph.D. in cellular and molecular biology at the University of Wisconsin-Madison.
-She then did postdoctoral work at the University of California, Berkeley.
-Skop then moved to the University of Wisconsin–Madison where, as of 2022, she is professor.
+Skop grew up in New Haven, Connecticut and Fort Thomas, Kentucky.
+She earned a Bachelor of Science in biology and a minor in Ceramics from Syracuse University and before completing her Ph.D. in cellular and molecular biology at the University of Wisconsin-Madison.
+She did postdoctoral work at the University of California, Berkeley in the laboratories of Rebecca Heald, Barbara Meyer and John Yates (Scripps), after which she returned to the University of Wisconsin–Madison where, as of 2018, she is a full professor of genetics.

 Career

 Skop is known for her work on Caenorhabditis elegans, a free-living worm, and mammalian tissue culture cells where she has studied the mechanisms that control cell division.
 Her early work was on the final stages of cell division in C. elegans, and she identified the proteins in the midbody that are involved in cell division.
-Her more recent work examines defects that could be caused by problems in the midbody, where she has shown that midbody is an organelle that harbors translationally active RNA.
+Her more recent work examines defects that could be caused by problems in the mammalian midbody, where she has shown that midbody is an organelle that harbors translationally active RNA.

+As a faculty member, Skop guided the creation of a diversity committee within the genetics department in the College of Agriculture and Life Sciences at the University of Madison-Wisconsin and led the creation of their STEM Diversity Network.

+Skop collaborated with undergraduate students Elif Kurt and Caitlin Marks to release Genetics Reflections: A coloring book in 2020.

 Artistic career

-Skop has curated an art show at the International C. elegans meeting, the "Worm Art Show", and she worked with the artist Angela Johnson to create an art installation called "Genetic Reflections".
+Skop has curated a scientific art show at the International C. elegans meeting, the "Worm Art Show", and she worked with a Madison, Wisconsin artist, Angela Johnson to create an art installation called "Genetic Reflections".